 Key Positions to Sleep on a Plane

 Unless you’re flying on a lie-flat seat that allows you to spread out, you’re confined to your one armrest (or two if you’re in the middle seat according to the Unwritten Rules of Flying) and a seat that only reclines a few degrees.
-That’s why it’s important how you position your body, not only for sleeping on a plane but also to prevent getting a crick in your neck.
+That’s why it’s important how you position your body, not only to improve how to sleep on a plane but also to prevent getting a crick in your neck.

 “Tilting the seat back a bit and using a pillow that will stay put behind your neck, which can also wedge your head and neck as you lean a bit towards the window frame.
 This gives you the best advantage in terms of pure support.
 If the pillow that wraps around your side is not thick enough, you can use a blanket or jacket to further add to the lateral support of your head and neck, but be sure that you give more support to your neck than your head.”